whhsu2/kickstarter-blockchain/README.md

 This project connects to the Ethereum test net Rinkeby.
 And interacts with Rinkey via Infura.
 Download MetaMask Chrome Extension ([link](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en)) and create an account.

-Replace my web3 12 word seed with yours. ( Mine has no ethereum stored in it, it was purely used for this development )
+Replace my web3 12 word seed with yours. ( Mine has no ethereum stored in it, it was purely used for this development :slightly_smiling_face: )

 ## How do I run it